yl-labs/yl-labs.github.io/_posts/2025-03-18-red-reaming-havoc-c2.md

 ![](/assets/imgs/havoc-c2/Pasted image 20240302191915.png)

 With this modification done, we can move ahead with the compilation.
-To ensure proper compilation, we ensure that the `Release` option is set as well as setting the compilation architecture to `x64`.
+To ensure proper compilation, we select the `Release` option as well as set the compilation architecture to `x64`.

 ![](/assets/imgs/havoc-c2/Pasted image 20240302220321.png)

-Next, we select `Build Solution` from the `Build` menu.
+Next, we select `Build Solution` from the `Build` menu to initiate the compilation.

 ![](/assets/imgs/havoc-c2/Pasted image 20240302220402.png)